cirrus-geo/cirrus-task-example/README.md

 | option2 | string | An optional parameter (Default: "")  |

 ## Development

-See the [DEVELOPMENT.md](DEVELOPMENT.MD) file for instructions on developing a task.*

 Tasks can be run locally with the built-in CLI.